 Nov 11th, 2017

 The American Film Market (or the AFM) is the largest motion picture business event in the world that connects over 7,000 industry leaders every year.
-The AFM has been held since 1981 in Santa Monica, California and is currently produced by the Independent Film & Television Alliance (IFTA), the trade association representing the world's producers and distributors of independent motion pictures and television programs.
+The AFM has been held since 1981 in Santa Monica, California and is currently produced by the Independent Film & Television Alliance (IFTA), the trade association representing the world's film producers and distributors of independent motion pictures and television programs.

 This year the American Film Market marked its 38th edition.
 The numerous participants came from more than 80 countries and included professionals from different fields: acquisition and development executives, attorneys, agents, directors, distributors, festival directors, actors, financiers, film commissioners, producers, writers and so on.
 The AFM attendees were able to watch more than 500 screenings of 300 new films with the majority of it being either world or U.S. premieres.
 The films presented at the AFM ranged from blockbusters with the big budget that will be released by the major studios to lower budget art and genre films recognized at the international film festivals all over the world.

-The conferences and seminars offered this year by the American Film Market were very practical and aimed at professionals from different fields.
-Fameuz.com had a chance to attend numerous workshops organized by the AFM, such as: “How to Get the Best Music for Your Project and Save Time and Money”, “NIFS Production Summit and Talent Spotlight”, “Pitching Essentials”, “Writing Compelling Characters” and many others.
+The conferences and seminars offered this year by the American Film Market were very practical and aimed at show business professionals from different fields.
+Fameuz had a chance to attend numerous workshops organized by the AFM, such as: “How to Get the Best Music for Your Project and Save Time and Money”, “NIFS Production Summit and Talent Spotlight”, “Pitching Essentials”, “Writing Compelling Characters” and many others.
 A lot of attention was given this year towards working in different regions and countries: California, Louisiana, Russia, Romania and one of the biggest themes during the AFM this year was creating new opportunities in industry market in China.
 Moreover, some of the seminars were aimed at promoting films about different groups and minorities: “The Future is Female”, “Building a Future for LGBTQ Films”, “The Passion of the Film: Reaching the Faith Community” and many others.